-can be an ordeal of keep losing money to just keep your application alive or an exciting opportunity to grow your idea into a concrete and profitable idea.
+Avoid an ordeal of keep losing money to just keep your application alive.
+Make it an exciting opportunity to grow your idea into a concrete and profitable idea.

 Get a time reserved with attorneys at law.

 Our free consultation is appointment only.
 IPfever attorneys never ask for a retainer.

 - The Story of DASAMOA®“The Story of” series of articles are written by Young Jeon, Esq. to share his experience with a trademark application filed with the USPTO.
 It is intended to be informative as to the USPTO trademark registration process.
 Only… Continue reading The Story of DASAMOA®

 - Not sure if you have a registered trademark?There are many business owners who own registered trademarks but have no idea about it.
 How come?
 Possible scenarios: You’ve registered a trademark when you started up, and you never looked back.
 You thought having your business/brand name… Continue reading Not sure if you have a registered trademark?